Ayushman88/VOXPE_AI/README.md

 A comprehensive, production-ready voice-controlled banking system where an AI assistant can interact with a banking application through browser automation, while maintaining strict security and safety protocols.
 The system demonstrates how AI can safely handle financial operations with explicit user consent and complete transparency.

+The repository will be populated with all necessary files one day prior to the hackathon to maintain competitive integrity.

 ## Table of Contents

 - [Overview](#overview)